-The Foundation's endowment consists of approximately 445 individual funds established for a variety of purposes.
+The Foundation's endowment consists of approximately 485 individual funds established for a variety of purposes.
 The endowment includes both donor restricted endowment funds and funds designated by the Foundation's Board of Directors to function as endowments.
-As required by U.S. GAAP, net assets associated with endowment funds, including funds designated by the Foundation's Board of Directors to function as endowments are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by U.S. GAAP, net assets associated with endowment funds, including funds designated by the Foundation's Board of Directors to function as endowments by the Foundation's Board of Directors to function as endowments.
+As required by the Foundation's Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.